Controlling the flexibility of non-Gaussian processes through shrinkage priors: Contraction towards Gaussianity

 \section{Contraction towards Gaussianity}

 Our goal is to control the flexibility of non-Gaussian models and shrink the model towards Gaussianity if there is insufficient evidence in the data of excess kurtosis and asymmetry.
-One natural and simple way to achieve this contraction is by adding in the inferential framework priors for the flexibility parameters $\eta$ and $\mu$ that give preference to the Gaussian model.
-This way of achieving contraction does not require transforming the data or changing the likelihood model, which can be cumbersome.
+One natural and simple way to achieve this contraction is by adding in the inferential framework priors for the flexibility parameters $\eta$ and $\zeta$ that give preference to the Gaussian model.

 The prior distributions derived next are applicable to a large variety of models and can be easily added to pre-existing model implementations.
-We will make use of the penalized complexity (PC) priors methodology of \citep{simpson2017penalising}.
-The approach consists on setting an exponential distribution on the unidirectional \emph{distance} $d(\cdot)$, measuring the added complexity of the more flexible model, with respect to the base model.
+We will make use of the penalized complexity (PC) priors methodology of \cite{simpson2017penalising}.
+The approach consists of setting an exponential distribution on the unidirectional \emph{distance} $d(\cdot)$, measuring the added complexity of the more flexible model, with respect to the base model.
 The measure of complexity is based on the Kullbeck-Leibler divergence (KLD), and $d(\eta)=\sqrt{2KLD(\pi(\mathbf{x}|\eta) \ || \ \pi (\mathbf{x}|\eta=0))}$.
 PC priors give preference to the simpler model and tend to avoid overfitting by default because the mode of the prior distribution is located at the base (Gaussian) model: $\pi(\eta) = \theta |d'(\eta)| \exp{(-\theta d(\eta))}$.
-The previous prior is defined up to a rate parameter $\theta$, and a sensible choice for this parameter can be made by relating $\eta$ with interpretable properties of the model (see section \ref{sect:scaling}).
+The previous prior is defined up to a rate parameter $\theta$ which needs to be calibrated (see subsection \ref{sect:scalingeta}).